kaminiwalunj/OpenAIWorkshop/scenarios/powerapp_and_python/Python.md

 ## Summary

-In this lab, you have successfully developed an application by implementing AI functionalities such as language generation, sentiment analysis, or recommendation systems using Python, leveraging OpenAI's powerful models and tools.
+In this exercise, you created and ran a Python-based notebook inside Azure Synapse Studio, integrating it with OpenAI to demonstrate capabilities such as language generation and sentiment analysis.

-### You have successfully completed the lab.
+### You have successfully completed the exercise.
 Click on **Next >>** to proceed with the next exercise.

 ![](images/next-page.png)